★ BEST INVESTING TOOLS COMPARISON ★

 | Try it | Visit Stock Unlock | Visit TradingView |

-- Research more than 170,000 stocks and ETFs across 70+ global exchanges, with premium plans extending historical financial depth.
+- Research coverage for more than 170,000 stocks and ETFs across 70+ global exchanges, with premium plans extending historical financial depth.

-- Screen stocks with 85+ metrics across scores, valuation, dividends, growth, financial health, and other fundamentals.
+- Screening for stocks with 85+ metrics across scores, valuation, dividends, growth, financial health, and other fundamentals.

-- Research ETFs through the ETF Screener, which the product navigation and homepage describe as covering 50,000+ global ETFs.
+- Research coverage for ETFs through the ETF Screener, which the product navigation and homepage describe as covering 50,000+ global ETFs.

-- Run built-in DCF models that auto-populate financial data while letting users adjust projection periods, growth assumptions, terminal multiples, required return, and dividend growth.
+- Tools for running built-in DCF models that auto-populate financial data while letting users adjust projection periods, growth assumptions, terminal multiples, required return, and dividend growth.

 What TradingView does best